openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 - Class or interface that are to handle static members;
-- ``Super`` that is to access shadowed fields or constructors declared in the superclass, or the overriden method version of the superclass;
+- ``Super`` that is to access shadowed fields or constructors declared in the superclass, or the overridden method version of the superclass;
 - *primaryExpression* that is to refer to an instance variable of a class or interface type after evaluation, unless the manner of the evaluation is altered by the chaining operator '?.' (see :ref:`Chaining Operator`).